 If it doesn’t work:

-Instead of using a paperclip, use a toothpick.
+- Instead of a paper clip, use a toothpick.

-Dip the brush into 70% isopropyl alcohol.
-Tap the brush until it is moist but not soaking.
+- Soak the brush with 70% isopropyl alcohol.
+Make sure the brush is damp but not dripping wet.

-With your device off, insert the brush into the headphone socket.
-The brush should be moved in a circular motion.
-This will be repeated several times until the jack is completely clean.
+- With your smartphone switched off, insert the brush into the headphone socket.
+Move the brush up and down in circles.
+You must repeat this process many times to ensure that the jack is completely clean.